 No. 12 Alliance Truck Parts Dodge Team News and Notes

 .
-Sam Hornish Jr., driver of the No. 12 Alliance Truck Parts Dodge Challenger, will make his second start of the 2011 NASCAR Nationwide Series (NNS) season this weekend in the O’Reilly Auto Parts 300 at Texas Motor Speedway (TMS).
-Hornish last competed in the Nationwide Series during the 2011 season opener at Daytona International Speedway, where he qualified 17th and finished 36th.
-His last Nationwide Series race at TMS was in April of 2008 when he finished 19th.
+Sam Hornish Jr., driver of the No. 12 Alliance Truck Parts Dodge Challenger, will make his third start of the 2011 NASCAR Nationwide Series (NNS) season this weekend in the Aaron’s 312 at Talladega Superspeedway.

 .
 From 2006 to 2010, Hornish made a total of 20 Nationwide Series starts, scoring five top-15 finishes.
 Hornish also captured one top-five, three top-10 and eight top-15 starting positions while competing in a limited NNS schedule over the five-year period.

 .
-This weekend’s race marks the second outing together for Hornish and crew chief Chad Walter, who will call the shots for the No. 12 Dodge team during Friday night’s race.
+This weekend will be the third outing for Hornish and crew chief Chad Walter, who will call the shots for the No. 12 Dodge team during Saturday’s race.
 Walter served as crew chief on the No. 12 Penske Racing Nationwide Series team in the past as he helped guide driver Justin Allgaier to top-six championship finishes in each of the last two seasons.

 Sam Hornish Jr. comments on this weekend’s O’Reilly Auto Parts 300